 Answer: Yes, the hunting rights meet the definition of lease.
 The lessee is the only party allowed to access and use the land during the hunting season each year for the term of the-agreement, and, therefore, the contract conveys control of the right to use the underlying asset (the land).

-Determining whether an arrangement contains a lease (continued)
+Scope and scope exceptions Determining whether an arrangement contains a lease (continued)